p9r-app/almanach/README.md

 ## Credits

-Thanks to [Chris][chrisprofile] for creating the amazing design that makes this little App so wonderful and slick.
+Thanks to [Chris][chrisprofile] for creating the amazing design that makes this little App so wonderful and slick

 [wfrp4]: https://www.cubicle7games.com/our-games/warhammer-fantasy-roleplay/
 [almanach]: https://almanach.crnk.wtf/